folkehelseinstituttet/Haplotype_callers/README.md

 `--limit-coverage N` : Does downsampling to N coverage.
 This might be useful for high-coverage samples from amplicon sequencing etc.

+*KA: would be nice if we could translate the output vcf to individual fasta files with frequency like Clique-SNV. @Ola: suggestions?*

 ## Savage / Haploconduct
 De novo caller